Z3TA/dbo/README.md

 ﻿# DBO - Abstract the SQL!

-This module for Nodejs/iojs Makes it easier to manage data and make it persistant between app restarts.
+<p>This module for nodejs/iojs makes it easier to manage data and make it persistant between app restarts.</p>

 It (currently) needs a mySQL database, that you have to setup yourself.
 You also need to make a datbase schema!
 But you do not have to write SQL withing your app!